erSubhashThapa/100daysofcode/r1-log.md

   ## Event Loop

-  If an asynchronous function is pushed on to the stack, the browser starts the asynch function.
-Once it's passed to the browser, javascript is done dealing with the asynch function so it's popped off the stack.
+  If an asynchronous function is pushed on to the stack, the browser starts the async function.
+Once it's passed to the browser, javascript is done dealing with the async function so it's popped off the stack.
 Javascript continues dealing with the other code while the browser deals with the asynchronous function.
 Once the browser is done with the WebAPI it pushes the callback onto the task/callback queue.
 The event loop sees if the stack is empty.
 If yes, then the event loop takes the first callback in the callback que and passes it on to the stack.

   Because of this, `setTimeout()` is not a *guaranteed* time of executions, it's *minimum* time of execution.